yamin-shihab/study-notes/grade_7/english_language_arts.md

 * They can be from the perspective of a bird's eye view or worm's eye view.
 * In reverse, the images in the current panel are the reverse of the previous panel.
 * This is usually used to show a different character talking.

+## Poetry

+* Poetry is a type of literature genre that expresses feelings and ideas on a particular topic using a unique form, style, and rhythm.
+* Poems can be written on their own or be part of an anthology (collection of poems in a book).
+* A poet writes poems and shares their feelings, emotions, ideas, and message.
+* Poems can be written in a similar way to stories.
+* A stanza is a paragraph in poetry.
+It's a group of poetic lines.
+* A new stanza signals a new idea or thought.
+* A line is like a sentence in poetry.
+They don't always follow correct grammar, spelling, and punctuation rules.
+* Different stanzas with different line numbers have different names:
+* Two lines are called couplets.
+* Three lines are called triplets or tercet.
+* Four lines are called quatrains.
+* Five lines are called cinquains.
+* Eight lines are called octets.
+* Poems often (but not always) have rhymes.
+* An internal rhyme occurs within a poetic line.
+* An end rhyme occurs at the end of a poetic line.
+* A rhyme scheme is a pattern of a rhyme. *(ABCB)*
+* They are labeled with letters of the alphabet. *(AABB)*
+* Each letter corresponds to a specific type of rhyme. *(Little Miss Muffet, = Sat on her tuffet = A)*
+* Syllables are the unit of pronunciation that word sounds are separated into. *(banana has 3, watermelon has 4)*
+* There are many types and forms of poems, such as  acrostic, concrete, limerick, haiku, cinquain, diamante, free verse, sonnet, ballad, narrative, lyrical, etc.
+* A haiku has five syllables on the first line, seven on the second, and five on the last.